Hierarchical structure of the cosmic web and galaxy properties: Acknowledgements

 \section{Acknowledgements}

 The authors thank Anatoly Klypin for providing the numerical re-sampled Bolshoi simulations used for our hierarchical analysis.
 The authors thank Boudewijn F. Roukema for helpful suggestions that improved the analysis presented in this work, and Darren Croton for his guidance regarding the \sage\-\ output.
+We also wish to thank the anonymous referee and editor for their careful read of our manuscript and helpful suggestions.
 MJ acknowledges the support of the Polish Ministry of Science and Higher Education MNiSW grant DIR/WK/2018/12, as well as the research project “VErTIGO” funded by the National Science Center, Poland, under agreement number 2018/30/E/ST9/00698.
+M.A acknowledges support for the DeepVoid project and this publication from grant 62177 from the John Templeton Foundation.
 WAH acknowledges the support from the research project "COLAB" funded by the National Science Center, Poland, under agreement number UMO-2020/39/B/ST9/03494.
 MP acknowledges that part of this work was supported by Universitas Copernicana Thoruniensis in Futuro under NCBR grant POWR.03.05.00-00-Z302/17 and by the NCN grant 2022/45/N/ST9/01698.
 Part of this work was supported by the ``A next-generation worldwide quantum sensor network with optical atomic clocks'' project, which is carried out within the TEAM IV program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
 OV thanks the support from UNAM DGAPA/PAPIIT Grants IG101222 and IG102123.
 We also acknowledge the help provided by J.C.
 Clemente Gonz\'alez to make use of the computing facilities of the LAMOD UNAM project through the cluster Atocatl (\href{http://www.lamod.unam.mx/}{http://www.lamod.unam.mx/}).
 LAMOD is a collaborative effort between the IA, ICN, and IQ institutes at UNAM.
 We also thank Roman Feiler to handle the trees data via the computational resources of the Astronomy Institute of NCU.

 \bsp